Your Travel Guide To Pigeon Forge, Tennessee

 The Alamo Steakhouse brings Texas to the Smokies.
 Indulge in a signature steak (aged, hand-cut in-house and seasoned, and grilled over an oak fire to sear in juices and natural flavor).

 The Alamo Steakhouse also grinds their own burgers and makes homemade soup, sauces, and gravies.

-Delight in a genuine taste of the mountains at the Timberwood Grill.
+Delight your taste buds with a genuine taste of the mountains at the Timberwood Grill.
 Found in the popular Island complex, snack on appetizers like Gold Nuggets (creamy smoked Gouda mac and cheese bites lightly battered and fried) and Timber Spears (crunchy fried pickle spears lightly battered and fried golden brown).

 In the mood for a drink?
 Try one of the many beers on tap, an Ole Smoky Moonshine Sampler, or one of Timberwood Grill’s signature cocktails.

 My favorite restaurant in Pigeon Forge, Tennessee, is the Frizzle Chicken Pancake Coop.
 I highly recommend the Frizzled Chicken and Waffle (buttermilk marinated chicken breast, breaded and fried, on a homemade waffle; topped with whipped butter, powdered sugar, and homemade syrup).
 It is some of the best chicken I have ever eaten!

 Open from 7:30 AM to 2 PM daily, enjoy the singing chickens, and the best breakfast around.